geomatics-io/ObjectListView/cs/trunk/docs/recipes.rst

 .. image:: images/setbkimage.png

 This is less than ideal.
 Column 0 always draw over the background image, as do subitem images and grid lines.
-It was there limitations that lead to the creation of overlays.
+It was these limitations that lead to the creation of overlays.

 However, Windows 7 seems to have improved this situation: